amd112/clusteringEthics/index.md

 5. Repeat steps 3 and 4 until *N* = 1, meaning that only one cluster is left, and there is nothing remaining to merge.

 Ward's minimum variance method defines the distance function between two points (or clusters) as the pooled within-group sum of squares.
-This means that at each merge, the clusters chosen are those that create the smallest jump in the pooled within-group sum of squares.
+This means that at each merge, the clusters chosen to merge are those that create the smallest jump in the pooled within-group sum of squares.

 ## Salient Features

-In text analysis, salient features refers to the words or tokens that are most distinctive to a text.
+In text analysis, salient features refers to the words (aka tokens or features) that are most distinctive to a text.
 Using data on how common a word is across the corpus, we calculate the tf-idf value for each word in the corpus for a given text.
 This value gives us an idea of how prevalent the word is in a given text as compared to texts in the corpus as a whole.

 Features with high tf-idf values are those that are common in a text or most distinctively part of that text.
 These salient features can give us an idea of what's unique about a text.
 In this case, salient features are used to give an idea of what is distinctive about a group of organizations.